 As a marketer, you make important decisions on behalf of your company every day.
 You use your best judgment when it comes to making these decisions, and you weave in data and metrics when possible.
 You’re most likely tracking marketing metrics like traffic, leads, and customers.
 However, that isn’t enough to inform broader marketing decisions.
 This is where marketing reports come into play.
-Below, we will go over marketing reports and some tips to help you with building one.
+Below, we will go over tips for building a marketing report.

 Marketing reporting is the process of gathering and analyzing marketing metrics to inform future marketing decisions, strategies and performance.
 They uncover meaningful data that can help you draw important conclusions and help you meet goals.

 They can vary depending on what data you’re reviewing, as well as the purpose of each report.
 They can assess where your traffic and leads are coming from, what content they interacted with, if/when they converted, and how long it took them to become a customer.